karanpratapsingh/system-design/README.md

 System design is a very extensive topic and system design interviews are designed to evaluate your capability to produce technical solutions to abstract problems, as such, they're not designed for a specific answer.
 The unique aspect of system design interviews is the two-way nature between the candidate and the interviewer.

 Expectations are quite different at different engineering levels as well.
-This is because someone with a lot of practical experience will approach it quite differently from someone who's new in the industry.
+Because someone with a lot of practical experience will approach it quite differently from someone who's new in the industry.
 As a result, it's hard to come up with a single strategy that will help us stay organized during the interview.

 Let's look at some common strategies for the system design interviews: